-- 2. General Standards. - The required improvements set forth in this Ordinance shall be installed in accordance with the City Engineer's "City of Franklin Design Standards and Construction Specifications" and the standards in Chapter 220 of the Municipal Code.
+- a.
+The required improvements set forth in this Ordinance shall be installed in accordance with the City Engineer's "City of Franklin Design Standards and Construction Specifications" and the standards in Part 8 Improvements and Construction of the 1998 Unified Development Ordinance.
 Where the City has no prescribed standards and specifications, the improvements shall be made in accordance with best engineering practices, approved prior to the commencement of construction by the City Engineer. - b.
-As set forth in Chapter 220 of the Municipal Code, any and all improvements or utility services required by this Ordinance, shall be extended to the limits of the parcel or lot upon which a building permit is requested unless exempted by the Plan Commission. - c.
-In the event the improvements are required to the end of the parcel or lot, the owner, Subdivider, or Condominium Developer shall be required to post financial sureties with the City pursuant to section 220-4 of the Municipal Code. - 3.
+Any and all improvements or utility services required by this Ordinance, shall be extended to the limits of the parcel or lot upon which a building permit is requested unless exempted by the Plan Commission. - c.
+In the event the improvements are required to the end of the parcel or lot, the owner, Subdivider, or Condominium Developer shall be required to post financial sureties with the City pursuant to Part 8 Improvements and Construction of the 1998 Unified Development Ordinance. - 3.
 Survey Monuments.
 The Subdivider shall install survey monuments placed in accordance with the requirements of Chapter 236.15 of the Wisconsin Statutes.
 Monuments shall be installed at all lot corners no later than upon completion of final utility installation or as may be required by the City Engineer. - 4.
 Grading and Surfacing of Subdivision Roads. - a.
 Right-of-Way and Roadbed Grading.
 After the installation of temporary block corner monuments and establishment of street grades, the Subdivider shall grade the full width of the right-of-way of all streets proposed to be dedicated The Subdivider shall grade the roadbeds in the street rights-of-way to subgrade. - 5.
 Surfacing.
 Unless superseded by a developer's agreement, the Subdivider shall complete the base and binder courses of street paving prior to issuance of building permits for structures within the subdivision.
 The completion of the base and binder courses of street paving shall take place after the installation of all required utility and stormwater drainage improvements.
 The final surface course shall be placed no earlier than at ninety (90) percent completion of the subdivision or when required by law, whichever is earlier. - 6.
 Curb and Gutter.
 In all subdivisions, certified survey maps, and condominiums the subdivider shall construct concrete curbs and gutters except where an alternative street edge is incorporated as part of an approved stormwater management plan.
 Where possible, provision shall be made at the time of construction for driveway access curb cuts. - 7.
 Traffic Control and Street Name Signs.
 The developer shall pay all costs associated with the City's installation of traffic control and street name signs along all streets proposed to be dedicated to the public.
 Traffic control and street name signs shall meet the following standards: - a.
 Traffic Control Signs.
 The design and placement of traffic control signs shall follow state and local regulations, or the requirements specified in the most current edition of the Wisconsin Manual on Uniform Traffic Control Devices for Streets and Highways published by the Wisconsin Department of Transportation and the Federal Highway Administration. - b.
 Street Name Signs.
 The Developer shall install at least two (2) street name signs of a design and color as approved by the City, at each street intersection proposed to be dedicated and one at each "T" intersection.
-Signs shall be installed to be free of visual obstructions. - 8.
-Street Trees. - a.
-Compensation Required.
-The developer will provide compensation to plant street trees in the form of a letter of credit or escrow as established in a fee schedule established by Common Council.
-In addition, an amount equivalent to ten (10) percent of the fee for required trees shall be provided in a letter of credit or escrow for a minimum period of three (3) years to ensure that any failed trees are replaced. - b.
-Waiver.
-In the event an applicant or property owner requests specific accommodation or modification pursuant to the City planting of street trees in accordance with this section, the City Forester may in his/her sole discretion vary the planting plan, provided the overall number of required trees is planted within the perimeter of the development and provided the accommodation or modification does not adversely affect safety, aesthetic, drainage, or environmental conditions in the vicinity of the site.
+Signs shall be installed to be free of visual obstructions.